rhermitt/BrotherLabelPrinterSDKSampleApp/README.md

 Corporation in order to demonstrate the available printing functionality.

-The app is a sample Point-of-Sale System which can print sample labels that reflect situations in which a commercial level Point-of-Sale System may aim to implement such functionality.
+The app is a sample Point-of-Sale System which can print sample labels that reflect situations in which a commercial level Point-of-Sale System may aim to implement printing functionalities.

 ---
 ## Running the app